NW1 – 132.00 acres

 Maple Ridge (Pop.
 76,052) situated on the north shore of the Fraser River, is one of British Columbia’s major commercial centres.
 Maple Ridge has seen rapid growth in recent years and is a wonderful place to enjoy nature.
 There are many parks and trails that offer an unrivaled opportunity to enjoy the peaceful beauty of mountains, rivers and marshes.

 Coquitlam (Pop.
 126,456) stretches north from industrial lands on the banks of the Fraser River, to the mountain wilderness of Pinecone Burke Provincial Park.
 One of the fastest growing communities in the Lower Mainland, with population that has grown fivefold in the last four decades, the services have expanded similarly.
-These include the Evergreen Line SkyTrain extension expecting to be completed in early 2017, recently completed construction on the Port Mann Bridge, the award-winning $50-milion Poirier Sports and Leisure Complex upgrade, the David Lam Douglas College campus, and City Centre public library.
+These include the Evergreen Line SkyTrain extension and updates to the Port Mann Bridge, the award-winning $50-milion Poirier Sports and Leisure Complex upgrade, the David Lam Douglas College campus, and City Centre public library.
 In 2009, Coquitlam was designated a Cultural Capital of Canada in recognition of the contribution of culture to the community’s identity, quality of life and economic development.

 Pitt Lake is 24 km (14.8 mi.) long lake and is surrounded by beautiful valleys, mountains, old growth forests and is only accessible by road at the south end.
 Pitt Lake is the largest freshwater tidal lake in North America and is fed by mountain creeks and rivers with numerous waterfalls.
 Small sandy beaches have been created where many of these creeks enter the lake and offer great spots for boaters to stop and picnic during the summer months.
 The lake is 16 km (9.9 mi.) north of Haney Town Centre in Maple Ridge.
 The area along the shores of Pitt Lake has little development and is very private and pristine.
 There are scattered pockets of properties along the shores of Pitt Lake, the majority being Seasonal Dwellings, followed by vacant land parcels and then Single Family Dwellings/Mobile Homes/Outbuildings.
 In the summer, Pitt Lake is very popular and boaters with canoes, kayaks to large pleasure boats can be seen around the lake.